Joselyne Edwards: Ultimate Fighting Championship

-Edwards, as a replacement for Bethe Correia, faced Wu Yanan on January 16, 2021, at UFC on ABC: Holloway vs. Kattar.
+Edwards, as a replacement for Bethe Correia, faced Wu Yanan on January 16, 2021, at UFC on ABC 1.
 She won the bout via unanimous decision.

-Edwards, as a replacement for Nicco Montaño, faced Karol Rosa on February 6, 2021, at UFC Fight Night: Overeem vs. Volkov.
+Edwards, as a replacement for Nicco Montaño, faced Karol Rosa on February 6, 2021, at UFC Fight Night 184.
 Edwards lost the fight via unanimous decision.

-Edwards was scheduled to face Zarah Fairn Dos Santos on August 28, 2021, at UFC on ESPN: Barboza vs. Chikadze.
+Edwards was scheduled to face Zarah Fairn Dos Santos on August 28, 2021, at UFC on ESPN 30.
 However, the contest was cancelled in late July as Edwards was removed from the event in favor of another bout.

-Edwards faced Jessica-Rose Clark at UFC Fight Night: Costa vs. Vettori on October 23, 2021.
+Edwards faced Jessica-Rose Clark at UFC Fight Night 196 on October 23, 2021.
 She lost the fight via unanimous decision.

 Edwards faced Ramona Pascual on June 11, 2022, at UFC 275.
 She won the fight via unanimous decision.
 11 out of 16 media outlets scored the bout as a win for Pascual.

 In a quick turnaround, Edwards replaced an injured Mariya Agapova to face Ji Yeon Kim at UFC 277 on July 9, 2022.
 At the weigh-ins, Edwards weighed in at 137.5 pounds, one and a half pounds over the bantamweight non-title fight limit and was fined 20% of her purse, which went to her opponent Kim.
 She won the fight via split decision.

 Edwards faced Lucie Pudilová on April 15, 2023, at UFC on ESPN 44.
 At the weigh-ins, Edwards weighed in at 136.5 pounds, half a pound over the bantamweight non-title fight limit.
 Consequently, Edwards was fined 20% of her purse, which was awarded to Pudilová.
 She won the fight via a controversial split decision.
 Cageside commentators Daniel Cormier, Michael Bisping, and Brendan Fitzgerald all expressed shock that Edwards was declared the winner, with numerous media outlets also scoring the fight in favor of Pudilová.